dranur/REAGroup/README.md

 3. Start the build run for the simple sinatra app pipeline.

 Some of the known issues that needs to be addressed in version 2.0:
 1. Jenkin pipeline build can run once successful.
-Any attempts to run a second time will fail if docker image is not removed beforehand.
+Any attempts to run a second or subsequent time  will fail if docker image is not removed beforehand.
 2. The simple sinatra app in the container do not start up automatically after the container or host reboots.